 Hailstorms are known to wreak havoc on property owners.
 Much of the damage might be obvious, like torn window screens, dented cars, or ruined landscaping.
-Roof damage from hail can be more difficult to spot, but unless it is repaired quickly, the damage can compound over time and result in significant property damage.
+Does hail damage always appear clear, however?
+Actually, it can be difficult to spot.
+And unless it is repaired quickly, the damage can compound over time and result in significant property damage.

-So, how exactly do hailstones damage a roof?
-Lets look at the types of damage hail can cause.
+So, how exactly does hail damage a roof?
+Let’s look at the types of damage hail can cause.

 - Granule Loss – the granules on the top of your shingles serve an important purpose.
 They protect the asphalt material beneath from UV rays.
 When the asphalt is exposed to UV rays, it quickly cracks and buckles which accelerates the aging of your roof.
 Look in your gutters and downspouts after a hailstorm to see if you notice shingle granules.

 - Exposed Fiberglass Mat – the shingles’ surface can be shattered by hailstone impact.
 This causes it to break away from the mat underneath, damaging the integrity of the shingle.

 - Fractured Fiberglass Mat – hailstone impacts can also cause the fiberglass mat to fracture, causing cracks and tears that speed up the deterioration of the roof.
 This can be difficult to detect and usually takes a trained Denver roof inspector.

 - Cracked Shingles – hail strikes from large hail (or wind-blown) can cause cracks in the shingle.
 The crack can often lead to a tear, which exposes your roof to bare spots.
 This damage must be repaired quickly.